pellcorp/creality-wiki/docs/misc.md

 !!! warning

-     This section is not available for Simple AF for RPi
+     This feature is not available for Simple AF for RPi!

 The format of the file must be precisely what the printer is looking for: